Sun-flo-wer/AMR-Power-BI-Dashboard-Ibadan/README.md

 ## Contents
 - `Dashboard/` — Power BI file (.pbix)
-- `Dataset/` — susceptibility data
-- `Dashboard Screenshots/` — dashboard views
+- `Dashboard Screenshots/` — dashboard views and a dataset sample
-- `Project Summary.pdf` — full methodology

 ## About Me
 Every data point on this dashboard started as a test tube on my laboratory bench.